hoffmannprojects/sleek/content_collections/_posts/2018-04-08-setting-up-jekyll-for-github-pages-on-windows-10.md

 layout: post
 title: Setting up Jekyll for Github Pages on Windows 10
 summary: "This post has TL;DR character.
 Its purpose is to provide a quick 'how to' reference, which might be useful to others.
 No jokes or funny stories."
+featured-img: jekyll-github
 ---

-# Setting up Jekyll for Github Pages on Windows 10:
+# Setting up Jekyll for Github Pages with WSL on Windows 10

 - Install the Windows Subsystem for Linux (WSL) with bash on Ubuntu.
 - WSL is a separate environment (unlike git bash), intended for accessing Windows files from Linux, utilizing the new bash.exe (not the other way around!).
 - Windows drives are mounted under /mnt, so the C drive can be accessed with `cd /mnt/c`.
 - Tools installed in WSL (git for example) are independent from the Windows system.

 ## (If not already installed) [Install the new Bash on Ubuntu](https://docs.microsoft.com/en-us/windows/wsl/install-win10){:target="_blank"}

 (Requires Anniversary update, Windows build 16215, or later)